Showing posts with label Kanagambaram (கனகாம்பரம்) Ku. Pa. Raja Gopalan.. Show all posts

 “Who was that?” he asked her, pinching her cheeks lovingly.

-“How many times I have told you?
+“How many times have I told you?
 What the heck is your problem in asking who it was?
-Nothing big would be lost if you could use one word more.
+Nothing big would be lost if you could use one more word.
 He won’t drag you out holding your hands.
 Will he?’
 He was spewing out the words.

-Just a week ago he got very much angry with Saratha for such a similar incident.
+Just a week ago he got very angry with Saratha for such a similar incident.

 He was walking, preoccupied with the thoughts of such possibilities.

-On the way, Ramu who was coming back from somewhere saw Mani coming on the opposite direction.
+On the way, Ramu, who was coming back from somewhere, saw Mani coming in the opposite direction.
 On seeing him, he became overly embarrassed.
-He was hesitant, doubtful even to stop and have a word with Mani.
+He was hesitant, doubtful even, to stop and have a word with Mani.

 ‘Should I tell that I had gone to his house or not?
 Should I tell him what his wife had told me?’
 A lot of such apprehensions arose.
-The matter would have had no impact had she spoken to me freely at behest of Mani’s insistence.
-If she had done it without his permission, whatever I am going to tell him would make him believe that his wife was an ignorant and stupid which might further infuriate him.
+The matter would have had no impact had she spoken to me freely at the behest of Mani’s insistence.
+If she had done it without his permission, whatever I am going to tell him would make him believe that his wife was ignorant and stupid, which might further infuriate him.
 Wouldn’t it?
 What if it causes a misunderstanding between them?
 Who knows?
 Human temperament is so fickle that it could think any nonsense.
 I shouldn’t become a cause of such misunderstanding between them.
 Where is the guarantee that she had told everything on her own to Mani without omitting anything?
 Had she not told everything, her stupidity would cost her very dear.
 Wouldn’t it?
 Thinking about all these options, Ramu took a turn into a lane and escaped Mani’s eyes.
 However, he couldn’t get rid of the events that had occurred in the morning from his mind.
-Her fresh child-like face with innocent look in eyes…her lucid words without hesitation, shock and fear.
-She told ‘He would be here at any time’.
+Her fresh, childlike face with an innocent look in her eyes…her lucid words without hesitation, shock, and fear.
+She told, ‘He would be here at any time.’
 There was an honesty in it.
 Wasn’t it?
-What a respect those words carried!
+What respect those words carried!
 Further, a trust was evident in her call to ask me to come in!
 That trust was due to the fact that I am her husband’s friend.
 Wasn’t it?
-Che…che…with those four simple words she had placed every meaning in it.
+Che…che… With those four simple words, she had placed every meaning in it.
 Hadn’t she?
 She believed me too.
 How could she be a stupid lady?
-It was only because of that, I got all that confusions.
-I have to meet Mani and tell him everything’.
+It was only because of that I got all those confusions.
+I have to meet Mani and tell him everything.
 Ramu was walking, preoccupied with these thoughts.
-But he decided to have a first-hand assessment of the situation before he would initiate his talk on this matter.
-He thought that Mani would be at his home if he went to his house at seven in the evening,
+But he decided to have a firsthand assessment of the situation before he would initiate his talk on this matter.
+He thought that Mani would be at his home if he went to his house at seven in the evening.

 3

 It was evening six ‘O clock.
-After completing her household works, Saratha was combing, and plaiting her hair.
-Near to her, she had a plate full of loose, unstrung Kanagambaram flowers, a face mirror, ribbons, comb, and a fragrant oil bottle.
-When Mani entered home, he became furious at seeing all these arrangements.
+After completing her household work, Saratha was combing and plaiting her hair.
+Near her, she had a plate full of loose, unstrung Kanagambaram flowers, a face mirror, ribbons, a comb, and a fragrant oil bottle.
+When Mani entered the home, he became furious at seeing all these arrangements.

-“You call this rubbish as flower, you buy it and wear it on your head daily.
-Do you?” he scolded her on the pretext of using that flower while having a lump inside which he couldn’t swallow.
+“You call this rubbish as a flower; you buy it and wear it on your head daily.
+Do you?”
+He scolded her on the pretext of using that flower while having a lump inside, which he couldn’t swallow.

 “Why not?
 Everyone in this town wears this flower.
 Don’t they?
-Even in music concerts, people come wearing this flower making their head hung with its weight.
+Even in music concerts, people come wearing this flower, making their head hang with its weight.
 Don’t they?”
 Saratha told him.

-“Who has told you to do everything which the people of this town do?
+“Who has told you to do everything that the people of this town do?
 Is there any necessity for it?
 This Kanagambaram flower is also exactly like those women of this city who wear it on their head.
-Will anyone wear a flower which doesn’t have fragrance?
-The taste of women who wear blue pea flower on their head would just be nothing more than this.”
+Will anyone wear a flower that doesn’t have fragrance?
+The taste of women who wear blue pea flower on their heads would just be nothing more than this.”

 “It was you who told me that I must behave like urban women.
 Or else it will be shameful for you.
 Didn’t you say that?”
 Saratha told this as she was carefully watching the facial expressions of Mani.

 Saratha’s face changed.
-Even though she was a village girl, after all she was also a woman.
-With an immeasurable indignation, she looked up to Mani’s face for a minute.
-She could see that his thoughts were clearly reflecting on his face.
-A deep sign of disgust appeared on her face as she had understood the insult he had just inflicted on her- on her femininity.
-She loosened her half-plaited hair, tied up, picked those kanagambaram flowers along with the plate and kept in the Almirah and went into the kitchen.
+Even though she was a village girl, after all, she was also a woman.
+With an immeasurable indignation, she looked up at Mani’s face for a minute.
+She could see that his thoughts were clearly reflected on his face.
+A deep sign of disgust appeared on her face as she understood the insult he had just inflicted on her—on her femininity.
+She loosened her half-plaited hair, tied it up, picked those kanagambaram flowers along with the plate, kept them in the almirah, and went into the kitchen.

 When the clock struck seven, Ramu came there.
 Despite Mani’s earnest efforts to be jovial, the situation remained grim.
 Immediately upon his arrival, Ramu asked him, “Mani, I came to meet you in the morning.
 Where had you gone?”